 In the Scotland of ancient times, McGaha was a name for a person who was skilled in the riding of horses or who owned many horses.
 The Gaelic form of the name was Mac Eachthighearna, which translates as son of the horse-lord.

 The surname McGaha was first found in Kintyre, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McGaha family
+Early History of the McGaha family

 This web page shows only a small excerpt of our McGaha research.
 Another 105 words (8 lines of text) covering the year 1499 is included under the topic Early McGaha History in all our PDF Extended History products and printed products wherever possible.

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, McGaha has been spelled MacEachern, MacEachen, MacEachan, MacEachin, MacEachren and many more.

 Early Notables of the McGaha family (pre 1700)